 Night Work Hazards Yes No

-Do the pregnant employed 11pm and 6am?
+Do the pregnant employee 11pm and 6am?

-While engaged in night wo ork, is the pregnant employee seriously affected by

-morning sickness to the ex ctent that it affects her job?
+= = = ork, is the pregnant employee seriously affected by stent that it affects her job?

-If you have ticked yes to a ny of the above questions please ensure that you

-complete the risk assessm ent as appropriate
+If you have ticked yes to an complete the risk assessme ny of the above questions please ensure that you ent as appropriate

 Display Screen Equipment t Hazards Yes No

-Do the pregnant employed es work activities involve work on display screen
+Do the pregnant employed equipment?

-equipment?

-If you have ticked yes to th ne above question please ensure that you complete

-the risk assessment as app
+If you have ticked yes to the the risk assessment as app

-the risk assessment as app nopriate.

 Other occupational safe ety and health hazards identified Yes No

 Have you identified any ot her safety and health hazards?

-If you have tisked yes to th sic quarties places angure that you complete the rick
+If you have ticked yes to the assessment as appropriate

-assessment as appropriate nis question please ensure that you complete the risk

-ussessment us appropriate

-Section 3: Risk Assessmen nt Recommendations:
+Section 3: Risk Assessmen t Recommendations:

 Assessment Carried out

 by:

-Durana at Dana ara'

-Pregnant Persons'
+Pregnant Persons' Signature:

-Signature:

 Department Manager:

-Date of Completion of
+Date of Completion of assessment:

-assessment:

 No of Weeks Pregnant: [ ]

-The risk assessment is to be reviewed on a regular bas sis throughout t he nreanancy

-or more frequently should circumstances dictate. ns im oughout i re pregnancy
+The risk assessment is to be reviewed on a regular basis throughout the pregnancy or more frequently should circumstances dictate.

-Note: The Manager sho l ould ensure that the remedial action specified is impl emented to en sure the safetv
+Note: The Manager sho ould ensure that the remedial action specified is implo emented to ens ure the safety

-pregnant employee and their unborn child, as far as re = =
+health and welfare of the pregnant employee and their unborn child, as far as re asonably practio cable.
+The risk

-varded to the HR/Personnel Department following the p

-relate and kept on the em